 So there I stood at our Borewell Bus Stop rendezvous on Old Airport Road, seeking stray hints of familiarity: Flaming-red Bangalore Transport Service (BTS) buses, the fishing spot in the marsh, gulmohar (mayflower) trees in full bloom.

 In just around 30 years, Bangalore had gone from “Garden City” to “Garbage City” via “India’s Silicon Valley.”
-Today it must often grapple with something as bizarre as self-combusting foaming toxic lakes.
+Today it often grapples with something as bizarre as self-combusting foaming toxic lakes.

 When, why, and how did she come to this?
 The answers are not too obscure if one traces back her footsteps.
 But before that, a little about the present.

-The government of Karnataka expects the state capital to house two million IT workers by 2020.
-Such is her impact that, till recently, techies in the west dreaded the term Bangalored—it meant losing your job to relatively cheaper Indian peers.
-The recent role reversal is unlikely to affect her dominance.
+The government of Karnataka expects the state capital to house 2 million IT workers by 2020.
+Such is her impact that, till recently, western techies dreaded the term Bangalored—it meant losing your job to relatively cheaper Indian peers.
+The recent role reversal is unlikely to affect this dominance.

 However, due to dismal urban planning and corruption, she’s now also a disaster in slow motion.

 Take, for instance, those water bodies.
 Bangalore is that rare large metro with no big perennial source of water nearby.
-Hence, its founders created a vast interconnected system of lakes and tanks, key to her Garden City tag.
+Hence, her founders created a vast interconnected system of lakes and tanks, key to that Garden City tag.

 In 1961, there were 262 lakes and tanks in and around her.
 But satellite imagery in 2003 showed just 18 clearly delineated ones (I don’t want to know what it looks like in 2017).
-Yet, there’s been a 584% growth in the city’s built-up area over the past four decades.
-The result: A parched city depends on thousands of tanker-trucks for its daily supply of water.
+Yet, there’s been a 584% growth in her built-up area over the past four decades.
+The result: A parched city depends on thousands of tanker-trucks for her daily supply of water.

 “Today…quiet tree-lined lanes of creeper- and flower-decked homes have become treeless, concrete, air-conditioned ghettos—artificially created heat islands in a city that once did not need even ceiling fans,” journalist Samar Halarnkar wrote recently.

 That’s exactly what I felt on that breathless May afternoon.
 And if you, O reader, aren’t panting yet, then welcome to Bangalore like always.
-Because she remains a friend to everyone as she was all through her growing up years.
+For she remains a friend as she was all through her growing up years.